Toadie Rebecchi: Characterisation

 Toadie's nickname was derived from the toadfishes of Australia.
 The serial's official website described a young Toadie as "fun-loving, mischievous and the class clown."
 TV Week branded Toadie "another troubled-teen-turned-good" who was "fond of a practical joke".
 Soap opera reporting website, Holy Soap, said he was "initially a bit of a layabout" that "got his act together and qualified as a lawyer."
 He also observed him as coming in "as a rough bloke and now he's a nancy."
 Toadie is portrayed as an "unlucky in love character".
 He would often be played as the "third-wheel" alongside Billy Kennedy (Jesse Spencer), who was more popular with female characters.
 In 2003, Moloney said: "Billy always got the chicks and it annoyed me because I wanted a chance at pashing someone... and now it's all making up for lost time."
 Moloney said when Toadie is "not in love and when he's not heartbroken" he has the ability to do anything he wants.

 Toadie's persona is similar to Moloney's in the sense that they both "mess around".
 He further added, "In fact he is me, seeing how much fun and frivolity I can get away with."
-Molony documented Toadie changing from "a bit of a bad boy" into a "lawyer who’s supposedly a responsible member of the community."
+Moloney documented Toadie changing from "a bit of a bad boy" into a "lawyer who’s supposedly a responsible member of the community."
 He felt that, to begin with, Toadie was not a good lawyer, because many of his clients would receive prison sentences.
 On Toadie's professionalism, Moloney said he is the type of lawyer that "probably likes to take his pants off behind the desk."

-Toadie's image has changed repeatedly during his tenure.
-When he first appeared in 1995, he had long hair.
-He used to style a mullet similar to Scott Robinson's (Jason Donovan) hairstyle.
-Moloney jested that it appeared as though a possum was on his head.
-The character later sported a ponytail.
-When Moloney wanted to cut his hair, the writers chose to incorporate his decision into a storyline in which a "reluctant" Toadie offers to have his hair cut for charity.
+Toadie initially had long hair.
+Moloney stated that his styling of a mullet was based on Scott Robinson's (Jason Donovan) hairstyle, and jested that it appeared as though a possum was on his head.
+When Moloney wanted to cut his hair in 1999, the writers chose to incorporate his decision into a storyline in which a "reluctant" Toadie offers to have his hair cut for charity, which is performed by Lou Carpenter (Tom Oliver).